Biology

 Major/Minor

-As a biology major at Thomas More, students will develop the analytical skills needed to succeed in diverse and rapidly changing fields of science.
+As a biology major at Thomas More, students develop the analytical skills needed to succeed in diverse and rapidly changing fields of science.

-A broad, scientific training will be based on a foundation of core courses, which lead to options in selecting upper-level biology courses of one’s own specialization.
-Students will learn to be strong critical thinkers, be involved in diverse and hands-on laboratory settings, and have opportunities to use their degree in vast ways.
+A broad, scientific training based on a foundation of core courses, leads to options in selecting upper-level biology courses of one’s own specialization.
+Students learn to be strong critical thinkers, are involved in diverse, hands-on laboratory settings, and have opportunities to use their degree in vast ways.
+As one of the three largest undergraduate programs at Thomas More, students simultaneously experience the atmosphere and accessibility of a small campus, while benefiting from a vibrant peer and faculty community of biologists that provide unique opportunities to students.

 Why study biology at Thomas More?